-The interesting part is that the RTX 3050 scored lower, but is not too far behind the RTX 2060.
-In fact, the RTX 3050 beats the RTX 2060 by a slight margin in OpenCL, with the latter scoring 70,754.
-The RTX 2060 makes up for this in the CUDA core testing where it scores a much higher 78,091.
+Interestingly, the RTX 3050 scored lower but is not too far behind the RTX 2060.
+The RTX 3050 beats the RTX 2060 by a slight margin in OpenCL, with the latter scoring 70,754.
+The RTX 2060 makes up for this in the CUDA core testing, where it scores a much higher 78,091.

-What’s important in this comparison is that the RTX 2060 has a much older TU106 (Turing technology) processor running the card, as compared to the GA106 in the 3050.
+What’s important in this comparison is that the RTX 2060 has a much older TU106 (Turing technology) processor running the card compared to the GA106 in the 3050.

-It’s fair to say that this was expected, as the 3050 is an RTX card with more cores and a stronger GA106 processor as compared to the 1660’s TU116.
+It’s fair to say that this was expected, as the 3050 is an RTX card with more cores and a stronger GA106 processor than the 1660’s TU116.

-The benchmark results of the 3050 are in line with what was expected after analyzing the specifications, pretty average.
+The benchmark results of the 3050 align with what was expected after analyzing the pretty average specifications.

 As far as the GTX 1660 Super is concerned, the benchmarks result are mixed and not definitive.
-However, it is safe to assume for now that the RTX 3050 is slightly more superior to the GTX 1660 Super and weaker in comparison to the RTX 2060.
+However, it is safe to assume that the RTX 3050 is slightly superior to the GTX 1660 Super and weaker compared to the RTX 2060.